alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week6.md

 * Finished midterm paper.
 * Finished project website (hosted on GitHub pages)
 * Finished midterm presentation slides.
+* Added in an optimized trajectory component to collision avoidance by factoring in distance to end node.

 ## Obstacles
 *